MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/acpi-system-description-tables.md

 ## Root System Description Pointer (RSDP)

 Windows depends on UEFI firmware to boot up the hardware platform.
 Hence, Windows will use the EFI system table to locate the RSDP, as described in section 5.2.5.2, "Finding the RSDP on UEFI Enabled Systems", of the [ACPI 5.0 specification](https://uefi.org/specifications).
 The platform firmware fills in the address of either the RSDT or XSDT in the RSDP.
-(If both table addresses are provided, Windows will prefer the XSDT.)
+(If both table addresses are provided, Windows prefers the XSDT.)

 ## Root System Description Table (RSDT)

 The RSDT (or XSDT) includes pointers to any other system description tables provided on the platform.
-Specifically, this table contains pointers to the following:
+Specifically, this table contains pointers to the following tables:

 - The Fixed ACPI Hardware Table (FADT)